One-inflated zero-truncated Poisson and negative binomial regression models: Introduction

 \section{Introduction}

 The zero-truncated negative binomial (ZTNB) model is the workhorse model for when the outcome variable is a non-zero count ($y=1,2,...$).
 Yet, we find that ZTNB is misspecified in nearly every instance, due to one-inflation, which leads to biased and inconsistent estimators for the parameters of the model.
 It is common to find a preponderance of 1 counts in data, but distributions that allow for one-inflation have only recently been developed.
-While gaining popularity in biometrics, criminology and epidemiology, one-inflation has not yet extended into economics, partly due to a lack of an available regression model.
+While gaining popularity in biometrics, criminology and epidemiology, one-inflation has not yet extended into economics and other social sciences, perhaps due to a lack of an available regression model\footnote{A brief attempt was made in an unpublished conference paper by \citep{hassanzadeh2014one}}.
 To rectify this we develop the one-inflated zero-truncated negative binomial (OIZTNB) and one-inflated positive Poisson (OIPP) regression models.
 To illustrate their importance, we apply them to four common datasets traditionally used to highlight and exemplify the standard ZTNB, finding the presence of one-inflation in each case.
 We will argue that one-inflation should be the norm when data is collected administratively, and therefore recommend the estimation of OIZTNB instead of ZTNB, for most truncated data.

 Truncated count models are used in several areas of economics.
 In health economics, individual health care usage is often measured through doctor visits or days in a hospital.
 Patients do not enter the administrative sample until they make their first visit, so 0 counts are not observed.
 In tourism economics and recreation demand, the number of times an individual visits a site is often collected on-site making 0 counts impossible.
 In labour economics, the number of times a worker becomes unemployed or changes jobs is often zero-truncated when the data are collected administratively.
-Further examples of interest to economists include the number of arrests or incarcerations, the number of patents filed by a firm, or the number of insurance claims.
+Further examples of interest to social scientists include the number of arrests or incarcerations, the number of patents filed by a firm, or the number of insurance claims.

 Truncation occurs if the observational apparatus only becomes active with the occurrence of one event \citep{johnson1969distributions}.
 One-inflation occurs if the observational apparatus has an effect on that which is being observed, or on some associated party.
 It is usually not only the researcher that gains information at the first event.
 Revelations made at first visit disrupt the probability of a 1 count, but subsequent visits do not garner additional information, and the distortion to the counting distribution is confined to the 1s.
 A doctor may learn that a patient is healthy and need not return after the first visit.
 A consumer may learn that they hate the experience and only do it once.
 A worker may have lower utility than they expected due to unemployment, and learn to avoid subsequent unemployment spells.
 In situations where information is learned at first visit, but not from subsequent visits, one-inflation (or deflation) is likely to occur.